antonyayoub/MultisigWallet-DApp/README.md

 # Simple Multisig Wallet Hardhat Project

-This is Simple Multisig Wallet built on the Etheruem Georli Network using Hardhat, Solidity & Alchemy.
+This is Simple Multisig Wallet built on the Ethereum Goerli Network using Hardhat, Solidity & Alchemy.

 Try running some of the following tasks: